harsh183/sail21-whacky-web-bots/slides.md

 * Instead of taking command line inputs we can have a GUI or a config file.

-* Selenium can not just read information, but scroll around pages, fill out forms are a variety of complex things.
-This kind of skill has a lot of demand in industry yet very few people in college are learning it.
+* More: scrolling, forms, tickets

 ---

 # Going further

-* Once you learn more about automated testing of code, these kinds of tactics can be used to test web and mobile apps as if the user was actually using them, leading to far more realistic testing.
+* Realistic testing: as if someone was actually using it

 * You can even incorporate AI into all of this.